fluxxus-nl/ATDD.TestScriptor/README.md

 Install-Module ATDD.TestScriptor -Scope CurrentUser
 ```

-Note that you may be asked for confirmation if you didn't previously mark the PowerShell Gallery repository as a trusted module source.
+Note that you may be asked for confirmation if you haven't previously marked the PowerShell Gallery repository as a trusted PowerShell module source.

 ## Build/usage instructions (beta phase)